 However, one thing that’s perfectly clear is that former Bulls and Knicks big big big man Michael Sweetney has joined the legion of ex-NBA big men making their way over to the Chinese Basketball Association.
 The story was first reported by Adrian Wojnarowski over six weeks ago, and became official yesterday.

-Sweetney turned down the offer of a workout with the Memphis Grizzlies to go to China, fully aware of the fact that he's not able to play in the NBA right now.
-The reason why he's not able to play in the NBA right now is obvious; put simply, he’s larger than ever.
+Sweetney turned down the offer of a workout with the Memphis Grizzlies to go to China, fully aware of the fact that he’s not able to play in the NBA right now.
+The reason why he’s not able to play in the NBA right now is obvious; put simply, he’s larger than ever.
 Can’t play in the NBA if you can’t get off the spot.

 In other Chinese news, ex-Maccabi, Spurs and Bucks big man Charles Gaines has also joined the league, as has former NBA player Alexander Johnson.
 Lorenzen Wright was cut and has returned to America, and Will Conroy did not make the cut for the Dongguan New Century Leopards, losing out to Johnson and Dajuan Tate.
 And while American courts had allowed Kirk Snyder to travel to China to play in the CBA, the CBA decided that they didn’t want him.

 Azovmash are also in trouble regarding a contract dispute over ex-Raptors draft pick, Remon Van de Hare.
-VDH signed with the team last summer to a three year contract, but the team released him only partway through last season.
+RVDH signed with the team last summer to a three-year contract, but the team released him only partway through last season.
 He sued to get the money for the full three years of the contract, and FIBA have ruled that Azovmash have until the 21st of this month to pay it.
-If they don't, they might be kicked out of the Eurocup.
+If they don’t, they might be kicked out of the EuroCup.

 – Another ex-D-Leaguer, Malick Badiane, has signed for the first time this season, joining Nanterre in France.